 Research in the BU Environmental Archaeology Laboratory focuses on utilizing the suite of methods known as environmental archaeology to study four research topics related to past societies: diet and subsistence, environmental sustainability, paleoenvironmental change, and climate change.
 Lab members participate in multiple research projects that touch upon one or more of these themes.
 We also focus on the development and refinement of new quantitative and analytical tools that enable new insights about the interactions between people and their environments in the past.

 Environmental archaeology, the study of past human interactions with environments through the analysis of material remains, is the primary research topic of the laboratory.
 Within this field, we focus on methodological innovation in the analysis and interpretation of various types of environmental archaeological remains, but especially botanical remains from archaeological sites.
-In addition, lab members develop novel methods for the integration of multiple environmental archaeological datasets, such as botanical and geoarchaeological techniques.
+In addition, lab members develop methods for the integration of multiple environmental archaeological datasets, such as botanical and isotopic techniques.

 Members of the laboratory explore ancient foodways from both cross-cultural and diachronic comparative perspectives, using a variety of theoretical and methodological frameworks.
-Studies include Neanderthal subsistence and energetics, Maya use of tropical fruits and tubers, and colonial-era Indonesian food and ethnic identity, incorporating the study of multiple types of plant and animal remains.
+Studies have included Neanderthal subsistence and energetics, Maya use of tropical fruits and tubers, and colonial-era Indonesian food and ethnic identity, incorporating the study of multiple types of plant and animal remains.

 Human impacts on the environment have been substantial and ongoing for millennia; we use multiple datasets and methodologies to reconstruct ancient landscapes at specific points in time in order to understand how they changed, and why.
 We investigate the role of both humans, especially within changing cultural settings, and natural climate change in affecting landscape change.